dawsons-creek/fx-spec/docs/quick-start.md

 ```

 !!! success "Congratulations!"
-    You've just written and run your first FxSpec tests!
+    You've just created executable documentation for your code!
+These specifications serve as both tests and documentation.

 ---